AmberMiller15/DV-Proj-2023/README.md

 ## Dashboard
 The goal for our dashboard is to effectively visualize our sample data to help our viewers identify correlations in our data.
-To do so, we created our dashboard in Tableau Public to since it allows for simple graph creation especially with a large dataset.
+To do so, we created our dashboard in Tableau Public since it allows for simple graph creation especially with a large dataset.
 The only limitation to our dashboard is that you can not connect Tableau Public directly to a database since they only allows local files and Google Sheets.

 ## Machine Learning Model